pyplati/platipy/README.md

  - Image label operations (comparison metrics, iterative atlas removal, label fusion)

 A major part of this package is **visualisation**, and some examples are shown below!

+## Getting started
+### Requirements
+- Python 3.6 or greater
+- See requirements.txt for required Python packages and requirements-dev.txt for librarites needed to contribute.
+### Installation
+- Python 3.6 or greater
+- See requirements.txt for required Python packages and requirements-dev.txt for librarites needed to contribute.
+### Documentation
+You can find the [PlatiPy documentation here](https://pyplati.github.io/platipy/).

 Overlay a deformation vector field on an image (shown in orthogonal slices):